mcstutz/dicee/README.md

 Dicee JavaScript challenge for an online class.

+Click on "Refresh Me" and the dice changes and is compared with the winner and a flag displayed.

 The challenge was to take a skeleton HTML and CSS with six images of dice and write the code so that the image of the dice changes and declares a winner.
 Also, you had to add a picture of a flag next to the winner.